ramakrishna-c16/Table_component/README.md

 # Table_component
-Table component with pagination,sorting and global searching
+Simple Table component with pagination,sorting and global searching.
+You can disable or enable sorting and searching using setSorting variable to true or false.
+Pagination limit is 5 per page.